werdrew/weight-a-minute/README.md

 docker-compose up -d
 ```

-Access the site at `localhost:5000`
+Access the site at `localhost:5000`, or whatever port the frontend is running on.

 ### Set as your browser homepage?